PsycoStea/Pi-Zero-2W-Bad-USB/README.md

 ---

-## Legal Notice
+## ⚠️ Legal Notice ⚠️
-> For educational/authorized testing only.
+> For educational/authorised testing only.
 Never use on devices you don't own or have explicit permission to test.

 ---

 ## Credits & Contributing
-- [Your Name or Handle]
+- PsycoStea ❤️
 - Original Ducky Script by Hak5; inspired by many in the Pi/infosec community.
 - PRs and issues welcome!
 Improvements and payloads encouraged.